 Net interest income is primarily comprised of interest generated from the Company's invested Total Cash and will fluctuate as available yields fluctuate.
-Net interest income declined from \$3.9 million in Q3 2023 to \$0.8 million in Q3 2024 as a result of lower average cash balances year over year, and a declining interest rate environment in Canada.
+Net interest income also includes implicit interest expense on the Company's lease liabilities.
+Net interest income declined from \$1.4 million in Q1 2024 to \$0.5 million in Q1 2025 primarily as a result of a declining interest rate environment in Canada.